This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Obelisk

-Today, only one obelisk stands.
-The other one was transported to Paris.
-It was a gift of Muhamed Ali to King Philip Louis of France.
+The obelisk was a gift of Muhamed Ali to King Philip Louis of France.
 The obelisk first arrived in Paris on 21 December 1833 and three years later, on 25 October 1836, it was moved to the center of Place de la Concorde.

-My guide told me that the French gifted a clock to the Egyptians.
-I saw it when I toured Cairo.
+The French gifted a clock to the Egyptians.
 It is situated at the Cairo Citadel.
 Sadly, it has never worked.

 The Colossal Statues of Ramses II